 Gentle Giant Rescues and Adoptions is a registered non-profit public benefit corporation and is recognized as the world’s largest giant breed dog rescue.
 Although it is not solely for Great Danes, the corporation is dedicated to large breed dogs, including Great Danes.

 The dogs are rescued either pure breed or mixed-breed from animal shelters, individuals who can no longer keep dogs, and even from other countries.
 All rescued dogs are neutered or spayed and micro-chipped.
 They are also trained to be comfortable and respect people and other animals.

 What’s unique to this rescue corporation is that they have a communal living program for their rescued dogs.
-The dogs are trained to live with other dogs without cages or kennels and play together in the lounging bungalows.
+The dogs are socialized and trained to live with other dogs without cages or kennels and play together in the lounging bungalows.
 There is also no barking because they are trained to only bark when they sense danger.